YunxiaoRen/ML-iAMR/README.md

 - Variants Calling

-  - Here, we called variants using `bcftools` software.
+  - Here, we called variants using `bcftools` software and E.coli K-12 strain.
+MG1655 as reference genome.
 You can also use other tools for variants calling.

 - SNP-matrix